Little Girl Braiding a Rug

 The white has gotten pretty dirty over the years, as I’m sure you can imagine.

-Therefore I chose to repaint it with this guest bedroom’s blue trim, which is where this braiding rug stand has found a home.
+Therefore, I chose to repaint it with this guest bedroom’s blue trim, where this braiding rug stand has found a home.

-Today I have 4 of my mother’s handmade braided rugs and 1 from my grandmother, along with this vintage braiding rug stand that embraces the formless braided rug.
+Today, I have four of my mother’s handmade braided rugs and 1 from my grandmother, along with this vintage braiding rug stand that embraces the formless braided rug.

 Braided Rugs with Braiding Rug Stand

-All of which we use on our wood floors every day here at our home in Maine.
+All of these are used on our wood floors every day here at our home in Maine.

 And these handmade braided rugs are some of my prize possessions today, next to Ella:)